 Timing: Automatic time-tracker.
 For those who’re having a hard time tracking progress or closing the lid of Mac once the workday is over.
 Timing automatically monitors the programs you use, for how long you use them, and ultimately brings your daily activity into a handy report.
 Create tasks or entire projects, set deadlines, and let Timing control it all.

-Both Timing and Timeless, along with many other productivity tools, are available on Setapp.
+Timing, along with many other productivity tools, is available on Setapp.

 Communication, the king of remote